 10.1 Analysis of Scanned Data

-For spatially scanned data the observers are required to customize a larger fraction of their analysis with respect to the typical staring mode of observation.
-In this section, we describe custom analysis flows for scanned A) IR spectroscopy, especially of exoplanet transits or eclipses, and B) UVIS and IR imaging.
-UVIS scanned spectroscopy is not recommended, due to order overlap.
+In this chapter, we give a general overview of the custom analysis flows for scanned A) IR spectroscopy, especially of exoplanet transits or eclipses, and B) UVIS and IR imaging.

 -